Who’s running for Shreveport mayor?

 “We need to put the research center at LSUS, so we can attract bright minds to come to Shreveport and stay in Shreveport,” he said.

 Senator Greg Tarver currently represents District 39, which includes parts of Caddo Parish.
 He’s term-limited, meaning he cannot run for that Senate office again.

 Tarver made his official announcement Tuesday, July 19.

 “I decided to run for mayor after hearing the countless gunshots, seeing the failing infrastructure, and feeling the effects of a dying economy myself.
 Last year, the city experienced a record number of homicides, the infrastructure failed us, and people were still left underpaid,” he said on his website.

-This article has been updated to include comment from Tracy Mendels.
+This article is frequently updated to include comment from each candidate and new developments.

 Copyright 2022 KSLA.
 All rights reserved.